See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Top of Funnel: Acquiring Unknown Prospects

 At the top of the funnel, the challenge is identifying prospects who have never visited your properties.
-With third-party cookie deprecation, targeting ads effectively has become harder.
+Although Google reversed its plan to deprecate third-party cookies in Chrome, Safari and Firefox have blocked them for years, and privacy regulations continue to limit cross-site tracking.
 Solutions include contextual advertising (showing ads based on page content rather than browsing history), lookalike modeling from first-party data, and alternative ID solutions like UID2.0, ID5, and RampID.
-Data clean rooms also enable privacy-safe matching of anonymized first-party data with partners like Google and Amazon.
+Data clean rooms also enable privacy-safe matching of anonymized first-party data with partners.

 Middle of Funnel: Converting Anonymous to Known